Employers - Buckinghamshire Adult Learning

 How Apprenticeships are changing

 The new apprenticeship reforms are being driven by Government and are redefining the shape of the apprenticeship system to meet the needs of the fast changing economy.
-Starting in April 2017, all employers operating in the UK, with an annual pay bill over £3million, will be required to contribute to a new apprenticeship levy.
+Since April 2017, all employers operating in the UK, with an annual pay bill over £3million, have been required to contribute to a new apprenticeship levy.
 In return, new apprenticeship reforms mean you will have more opportunity to directly drive the skills and training you need for your business.

 Giving employers control in designing apprenticeships